Quantum Machine Learning for State Tomography Using Classical Data: Conclusion and outlook

 To sum up, we have developed a method to use quantum machine learning to perform quantum state tomography.
 Our method only requires the classical measurements of the target state as the dataset, rather than the target state itself as the quantum data input.
 This makes our model amenable to NISQ devices and has enabled us to train and execute our model on quantum computers.
 To illustrate the viability of our methodology, we use our model to reconstruct the GHZ state as well as the ground state of a spin chain Hamiltonian for the 3- and 6-qubit cases on ideal simulators.
 For the 6-qubit spin chain ground state, fidelity above $0.9$ can be obtained; for the other three cases, fidelity can reach $0.99$ most of the time.
 Additionally, quantum states produced by random circuits can be reconstructed, reaching $0.9$ fidelity typically and above 0.99 in some cases.
 Besides running on ideal simulators, we also verify the effectiveness of our model on actual quantum computers by training it on IBM Brisbane and IonQ Forte.
 The 3-qubit GHZ state can be reconstructed with fidelity above $0.9$ in both cases, demonstrating the possibility of implementation on NISQ devices.
 Additionally, we also attempt to reduce the required resource by training on incomplete measurement bases, which is an essential prerequisite for scaling to large systems.
 For this purpose, we perform QST with only a subset of Pauli bases on the GHZ state and spin chain ground state, using 15 out of 27 bases for the 3-qubit cases and 200 out of 729 bases for the 6-qubit cases, achieving fidelity over 0.9 for the 6-qubit spin chain state and over 0.98 for the other three cases.
 In a nutshell, this study showcases the feasibility of using QML for QST with classical measurement data and lays the ground for future studies.

 Several questions remain to be studied in the future.
-First of all, as QML models may face a trainability issue known as the ``barren plateau'' problem when scaling up~\cite{thanasilp_subtleties_2023,rudolph_trainability_2023}, strategies to mitigate the barren plateau should be tested on tomography tasks of larger systems, including initialization schemes~\cite{grant_initialization_2019,kulshrestha_beinit_2022}, optimization strategies~\cite{ostaszewski_structure_2021,skolik_layerwise_2021,gharibyan_hierarchical_2023,nadori_line_2025}, choice of loss function~\cite{rudolph_trainability_2023,letcher_tight_2024}, etc. Furthermore, while this paper focuses on the pure state, it is worthwhile to generalize the approach here to mixed states.
+First of all, as QML models may face a trainability issue known as the ``barren plateau'' problem when scaling up~\cite{thanasilp_subtleties_2023,rudolph_trainability_2023}, strategies to mitigate the barren plateau should be tested on tomography tasks of larger systems, including initialization schemes~\cite{grant_initialization_2019,kulshrestha_beinit_2022}, optimization strategies~\cite{ostaszewski_structure_2021,skolik_layerwise_2021,gharibyan_hierarchical_2023,nadori_line_2025}, choice of loss function~\cite{rudolph_trainability_2023,letcher_tight_2024}, etc. Secondly, incorporation of additional \textit{a priori} information may further aid the state reconstruction.
+For example, future extensions could adopt symmetry-guided measurement schemes for physically constrained states (e.g., translationally invariant systems).
+Furthermore, while this paper focuses on the pure state, it is worthwhile to generalize the approach here to mixed states.
 Lastly, one insightful question to answer is what classes of quantum states can be practically reconstructed by such QML methods.
 This is relevant not only to QST itself but also to understanding the power of QML.